-SAFE A ACCESS · · s to issue a "prohibition order" requiring that all ne surveyor, this includes enclose space. work on bo pard be halted and access to the vessel be denied until safe access ACCOMMODATION LADDERS AND GANGWAYS Access equipment must be of good construction, sound material and adequate strength, free from patent defect and prop maintained.
-Gangways should not be used at an angle of more than 30° from the horizontal, unless designed and construct for use at greater angles.
+SAFE ACCESS s to issue a "prohibition order" requiring that all se surveyor, this includes enclose space. work on bo ard be halted and access to the vessel be denied until safe access ACCOMMODATION LADDERS AND GANGWAYS Access equipment must be of good construction, sound material and adequate strength, free from patent defect and properly maintained.
+Gangways should not be used at an angle of more than 30° from the horizontal, unless designed and constructed for use at greater angles.
 Gangways should not be fixed to the ship's railings unless designed for such use.
-If rigged in an o section in the ship's bulwark or railings, any remaining gaps should be adequately fenced. nore than 30° from the horizontal, unless designed and constructed the ship's railings unless designed for such use.
-If rigged in an open ABBR EVIATIONS MSA Merchant Shipping Act, No57 of 1951 NSVSR Merchant Shipping (National Small Vessel Safety) Regulations, 2007
+If rigged in an open section in the ship's bulwark or railings, any remaining gaps should be adequately fenced.
+ABBREVIATIONS MSA Merchant Shipping Act, No57 of 1951 NSVSR Merchant Shipping (National Small Vessel Safety) Regulations, 2007